 It is very normal to feel nervous about disclosing your mental health to people you work with.
 Whether you tell your employer about your health is entirely an individual choice.
 Your employment specialist will discuss with you the pros and cons of disclosing your mental health with your employer, the best time to have this discussion, and how you can start this conversation.

 If you wish to disclose information on your health, it is also possible for your employment specialist to mention this information when approaching potential employers on your behalf.
 Your employment specialist will only pass on information you are happy to share, and can work with potential employers to discuss ‘hidden job’ opportunities or vacancies or adjustments that could be made for you.

 It is important to remember your rights under the Equality Act (2010), stating that employers must treat individuals equally.
 Employers should only use information about health to create reasonable adjustments for individuals in the workplace.

-No – a large part of the role of an Employment Specialist involves helping you sustain your employment, they will maintain regular contact with you once in work.
+No, a large part of the role of an employment specialist involves helping you sustain your employment, they will maintain regular contact with you once in work.

-Your Employment Specialist will work with you to create an ‘In Work Support Plan’ and will maintain regular contact with you once you have started work.
-Should you feel you are not coping your Employment Specialist can support you to discuss any concerns with your line manager and make any appropriate adjustments.
+Your employment specialist will work with you to create an in-work support plan and will maintain regular contact with you once you have started work.
+Should you feel you are not coping, your employment specialist can support you to discuss any concerns with your line manager and make any appropriate adjustments.

 Pentreath offers a range of different projects that promote good mental health through personal development, education and employment.

-If you would like to find out more about Cornwall’s IPS service please contact Pentreath on 01726 862727
+If you would like to find out more about the service, call Pentreath on 01726 862 727.